Do you squeeze the most from St Valentine’s Day for your hair and beauty business?

 Create a tempting Valentine’s package they can buy for their partner.
 Think service upgrade for this Valentine offer rather than discounts – they’re already loyal clients.
 Don’t give away profit.

-Don’t overlook the significant part of the population who may be feeling a tad left out on the 14th.
+Don’t overlook that significant part of the population who may be feeling a tad left out on the 14th.
 And unloved.

 Think along the lines of pampering events, gift card offers, retail promotions – all for singles only and throughout the month of February.
 Let’s face it, there’s nothing like some serious retail therapy and a glass of fizz to lift the Valentine spirits.

-This will give you plenty of marketing opportunities to promote the fundraising events in salon, on your website and social media, in the local press and your e-newsletter.
+‘Show you have a heart’ by fundraising for a local charity for Valentine’s.
+This creates loads of marketing opportunities to promote the fundraising events in salon, on your website and social media, in the local press and your e-newsletter.

 St Valentine’s Day will come and go.
 But keep marketing to your hair and beauty clients throughout February to make the most of Cupid.